I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 Outside the studio.

-When I'm not building brands, I'm with my wife and our cat Lily, or I'm playing pool.
+When I'm not building brands, I'm spending time with my wife and our cat Lily.
+I'm usually playing pool.
 In DC I run a monthly tournament, captain an APA league team, and qualified for the APA World Pool Players Championship in Las Vegas in 2024.
 Pool aligns with how I think.
 It rewards problem solving, geometry, reading your opponent.
 Structure, strategy, and psychology all running at once.

 That mindset has led me to build within the sport too.
 I develop tools for the cue sports industry, most recently a live streaming app for capturing and sharing matches.
 I also founded District Carbon, a cue brand focused on performance and identity.
 I approach all of it as an operator, looking for ways to improve the system and create something people want to be part of.